Conceiva/MezzmoKodiPlugin/README.txt

 v2.1.2.1

 -  Fixed a nosync and Live Channel count error introduced in v2.1.2.0
--  Fixed issue where Kodi 19 service.autoexec.py to automatically
-   start the addon would not work with newer Kodi builds like LibreElec due to a default parsing parameter change in Python 3.8 and higher.
+-  Fixed issue where Kodi 19 service.autoexec function to automatically start the addon would not work with newer Kodi builds like LibreElec due to a default parsing parameter change in Python 3.8 and higher.
 -  Fixed Kodi DB record count to only count Mezzmo records in the Kodi